jaymzjulian/vectrex32_tools/README.md

 Example: `obj-to-vx32 standard-configuration.py lightcycle-low.kob lightcycle`

 Note that intensities dont yet work, but will soon ;).
 Also, only tris or quads

+Configuration file: See standard-config.py for example and descriptions of options